FullByte/FullByte.github.io/docs/tech/hack/challenges/tryhackme.com.md

 ### Escape the container

-The last challenge is to find flag 4 which is no where to be found on the current system.
+The last challenge is to find flag 4 which is nowhere to be found on the current system.
 We need to search for interesting things on the system...

 List IP addresses connected to your server on port 80